List of Only Fools and Horses characters: Freddie Robdal

+George Trotter

+George Trotter was the older brother of Grandad and Albert, and Del's great-uncle and godfather.
+He is mentioned in passing several times throughout the show, but is never seen.
+He presumably died sometime before the original series.

+During Grandad's monologue about the First World War, it is mentioned that George tried to get out of service by claiming he was 14 despite him being 18, but he was caught due to his moustache and was conscripted.
+He was present at the Battle of Passchendaele, and according to Del, claimed he had had a bayonet duel with Hitler at the Somme.
+As mentioned in Rock & Chips by Grandad, in the 1920s he was sent to Calcutta to "try and calm things down".
+Mistaken for a diplomat by Del's Indian fiancée, Amita, he was actually a sniper.

+His wife was Patsy (who Del referred to in his autobiography as Great-Aunt Pat), and presumably his daughter was Del's cousin Gillian (mentioned by Albert in Strained Relations).
+It is also mentioned in this episode that George and Albert had spun a coin to decide who would be Del's godfather.

 Guest and spin-off characters

 Tony Angelino

 Tony Angelino (Philip Pope) appeared in the episode Stage Fright.
-By day, he works as a dustman, but by night he is a popular nightclub singer, styled after Tom Jones.
+By day, he works as a dustman, but by night he is a popular nightclub singer at the Down by the Riverside Club, styling himself after Tom Jones.

-When Del Boy is approached by local gangster Eugene McCarthy (Roger Blake) to find a singing act for his mother's eightieth birthday at his own club, the Starlight Rooms, he decides that Raquel and a male partner would make the perfect double act.
+When Del Boy is approached by local gangster Eugene McCarthy (Roger Blake) to find a singing act for his mother's 82nd birthday at his own club, the Starlight Rooms, he decides that Raquel and a male partner would make the perfect double act.
 After acting on a tip from Trigger, he and Rodney visit the Down by the Riverside Club and see Tony performing.
 Del is impressed and signs himself up as Tony's manager, ignoring Tony's warning that he can only sing certain songs.

 On the night of the performance, Tony and Raquel are required to perform "Crying", at which point it is revealed that Tony could only sing certain songs due to his rhoticism, meaning that "crying" sounds like "cwying".
-Del flees from the club without speaking to Eugene, leaving Tony and Raquel to continue with their musical numbers – "Please Welease Me", "Congwatulations" and "The Gween Gween Gwass of Home", followed by a medley of "wock and woll".
+Del flees from the club without speaking to Eugene, leaving Tony and Raquel to continue with their musical numbers – Please Release Me, Congratulations and The Green Green Grass of Home.

 Tony follows Raquel home and demands his money, despite Del claiming that Tony defrauded him by not revealing his rhoticism.
-However, Eugene calls Del with the news that his mother loved the act, and subsequently offers Tony and Raquel a five-week contract at his club.
+However, Eugene calls Del with the news that his mother found the act hilarious, and subsequently offers Tony and Raquel a five-week contract at his club.